About Spandan

 What is your advice to chemistry undergraduates?

 I suggest all undergraduate students try out various avenues during their undergraduate education.
 Try to go for internships elsewhere to get real time experience, try out working in research labs to get hands-on experience, try to learn from peers and try to think outside the box.
 Try to cultivate the habit of seeking logical answers to world problems, try to be respectful to everyone around you.
-Undergraduate course work is just a curriculum, having an excellent GPA is important but life outside school will be lot different and what you end up doing in your life might be lot different from what you learned in college.
+Undergraduate course work is just a curriculumcourse of study.
+At Emory, often used to refer to the course..., having an excellent GPA is important but life outside school will be lot different and what you end up doing in your life might be lot different from what you learned in college.

 What is your advice to chemistry graduate students?